-- 6. improper payments discovered during federal PERM reviews or Financial and Policy Compliance Audits; - 7. payments for ineligible recipients; - 8. payments for ineligible, non-covered or unauthorized services; - 9. duplicate payments; - 10. payments for services that were not provided or received; - 11. payments for unbundled services when an all-inclusive bundled code should have been billed; - 12. payments not in accordance with applicable pricing or rates; - 13. data entry errors resulting in incorrect payments; payments where the incorrect procedure code was billed (up-coding);
+- 6. improper payments discovered during federal payment error rate measurement (PERM) reviews or Financial and Policy Compliance Audits; - 7. payments for ineligible recipients; - 8. payments for ineligible, non-covered or unauthorized services; - 9. duplicate payments; - 10. payments for services that were not provided or received; - 11. payments for unbundled services when an all-inclusive bundled code should have been billed; - 12. payments not in accordance with applicable pricing or rates; - data entry errors resulting in incorrect payments; payments where the incorrect procedure code was billed (up-coding);